olomono/atm/algorithm.md

 ### sendTrustMessage(owner, fingerprints, trust, recipient)

 ```
-send a message with createTrustMessageBody(keysOwner, fingerprints, trust) as its body to recipient
+send a message with createTrustMessageBody(keysOwner, fingerprints, trust) as its body to recipient and copies (via Message Carbons) for own devices only if they have authenticated keys
 ```

 ### createTrustMessageBody(owner, fingerprints, trust)